kedro-org/kedro-viz/docs/source/preview_custom_datasets.md

 JSONPreview = NewType("JSONPreview", dict)
 ```

+## TablePreview
+For `TablePreview`, the returned dictionary must contain the following keys:

+`index`: A list of row indices.
+`columns`: A list of column names.
+`data`: A list of rows, where each row is itself a list of values.

 Arbitrary arguments can be included in the `preview()` function, which can be later specified in the `catalog.yml` file.
+Ensure that these arguments (like `nrows`, `ncolumns`, and `filters`) match the structure of your dataset.

 Below is an example demonstrating how to implement the `preview()` function with user-specified arguments for a `CustomDataset` class that utilizes `TablePreview` to enable previewing tabular data on Kedro-Viz: